travigd/documentation/index.md

 layout: docs
 ---

-<p class="docs-lead">Event Store docs are hosted on GitHub.
-The <a href="https://github.com/eventstore/docs.geteventstore.com">repository</a> is public and it’s open to <a href="https://github.com/EventStore/docs.geteventstore.com/issues">issues</a> and <a href="https://github.com/EventStore/docs.geteventstore.com/pulls">pull requests</a>.
+<p class="docs-lead">Event Store docs are hosted on <a href="https://github.com/eventstore/docs.geteventstore.com">GitHub</a>.
+The repository is public and it’s open to issues and pull requests.
 Contributions, corrections and feedback are all welcome.</p>

 ## Using These Docs